 What clothes are appropriate?

 Children's play clothes.
 As for their feet, socks and bare feet should be fine.
-Please keep shoes off while in use, that's why there is a shoe holder attached.
+Please keep shoes off while in use, that's why there is a shoe holder attached (to some models).

 Can I use the bounce house indoors?